Obsidian Crystals

 What is Black Obsidian?

 Obsidian is a member of the Mineraloid family.
-This material is actually volcanic glass formed when erupted lava cools rapidly which means it’s not technically a crystal.
+This material is actually volcanic glass formed when erupted lava cools rapidly which means it’s not technically a black crystal.
 That is due to the high content of silica which gives the substance high viscosity.
-It’s formed in multiple areas like along the edges of lava flows and volcanic domes and places where the lava directly contacts water or air.
+Its formed in multiple areas like along the edges of lava flows and volcanic domes and places where the lava directly contacts water or air.
 For this process to occur there also needs to be some lighter elements like aluminum, sodium and potassium.
-Naturally, some impurities may affect the color like iron that gives it a dark brown color (Mahogany Obsidian) or minerals like Cristobalite that give it a snowflake pattern (Snowflake Obsidian).
-Some Obsidian crystals may even have gas bubbles from the lava flow which produces a golden sheen, just to name a few.
+Obsidian is a silicon dioxide material.
+It has a 6 on the Mohs scale of hardness which making it a hard, but susceptible to scratches.
+Because of its brittle structure, it has a conchoidal fracture point with sharp edges when the mineral cracks.

 Obsidian’s name comes from the Latin word “obsidianus” which is translated to “of Obsidius”.
 This name was given because Obsidius was supposedly the first to discover this material.